radanalyticsio/oshinko-specs/metrics-for-spark-clusters.md

 two Graphite based contianers and a service will need to be created to allow access to the metrics data.
-Images will also need to be generated for these new processes, and the Spark images will need to have their configuration files changes to allow metrics reporting.
+Images will also need to be generated for these new processes, and the Spark images will need to have their configuration files changed to allow metrics reporting.

 **Example 1, sample metrics topics**